Pierre Gloor Lecture: The Advances of MRI in Epilepsies: From Diagnosis and Classification to Pathophysiology and Endophenotypes

 This named lecture honours the life and legacy of Pierre Gloor (1923-2003) whose work at The Neuro in understanding and treating epilepsy earned him a worldwide reputation.
 The Pierre Gloor lecture serves as the pinnacle of the recently inaugurated Epilepsy Lecture Series.
+A cocktail reception will follow.

 Speaker: Fernandes, Cendes, Professor, Department of Neurology, University of Campinas - UNICAMP, Brazil